 Implementation of MORE FEATURES coming from WinUAE (such as VHD/CHD disks, Accelerator boards, etc)

 Is AmiKit for me, actually?

-If you're completely new to Amiga world, or you owned an Amiga back in the times and now you would like only to play some games again, well, while that is certainly possible with AmiKit, there are probably more simple solutions for you (check Amiga Forever, for instance).
+If you're completely new to Amiga world, or you owned an Amiga back in the times and now you would only like to play some games again and nothing else, well, while that is certainly possible with AmiKit, there are probably more simple solutions for you (check Amiga Forever, for instance).

 Dimitris Panokostas, Philipp Lonke, Jakub Hajda, Dwight Bonney, Keith Matthews, Stephen Jones,

 Epsilon, Krzysztof Radzikowski, Philippe Carpentier and Marcin Pianka for support, suggestions and testing!